surftimer/SurfTimer-Web-Stats/README.md

 * Web Server
 * PHP7+
 * A MySQL Database with [Surftimer-Official](https://github.com/surftimer/Surftimer-Official) data (MySQL 5.7, MySQL 8+, MariaDB supported)
-* Maps must have selected tier and be added to server with !addnewmap command on server
+* Maps must have selected tier and be added to server with sm_addnewmap(!addnewmap) command on server

 **Installation:**
 * Download the latest version from the release page [here](https://github.com/KristianP26/Surftimer-Web-Stats/releases)